-That is to say, it should build barracks, "truly model buildings", for its "subordinate officials and servants" (but then these are not workers!), and "grant loans ... to municipalities, societies and also to private persons for the purpose of improving the housing conditions of the working classes" (page 203), as is done in England under the PUBLIC WORKS LOAN ACT, and as Louis Bonaparte has done in Paris and Mulhouse.
-But the PUBLIC WORKS LOAN ACT also exists only on paper.
-The government places at the disposal of the commissioners a maximum sum of £50,000, that is, sufficient to build at the utmost 400 cottages, or in forty years a total of 16,000 cottages or dwellings for at the most 80,000 persons-a drop in the bucket!
+That is to say, it should build barracks, "truly model buildings," for its "subordinate officials and servants" (but then these are not workers!), and "grant loans ...to municipalities, societies and also to private persons for the purpose of improving the housing conditions of the working classes" (p.
+203), as is done in England under the Public Works Loan Act, and as Louis Bonaparte has done in Paris and Mülhausen.
+But the Public Works Loan Act also exists only on paper.
+The government places at the disposal of the commissioners a maximum sum of £50,000, that is, sufficient to build at the utmost 400 cottages, or in forty years a total of £16,000 cottages or dwellings for at the most 80,000 persons-a drop in the bucket!
 Even if we assume that after twenty years the funds at the disposal of the commission were to double as a result of repayments, that therefore during the past twenty years dwellings for a further 40,000 persons have been built, it still is only a drop in the bucket.
-And as the cottages last on the average only forty years, after forty years the liquid assets of \pounds 50,000 or \pounds 100,000 must be used every year to replace the most dilapidated, the oldest of the cottages.
-This, Herr Sax declares on page 203, is carrying the principle into practice correctly "and to an unlimited extent"!
-And with this confession that even in England the state, "to an unlimited extent", has achieved next to nothing, Herr Sax concludes his book, but not without having first delivered another homily to all concerned.
+And as the cottages last on the average only forty years, after forty years the liquid assets of £50,000 or £100,000 must be used every year to replace the most dilapidated, the oldest of the cottages.
+This, Herr Sax declares on page 203, is carrying the principle into practice correctly "and to an unlimited extent!"
+And with this confession that even in England the state, to "an unlimited extent," has achieved next to nothing, Herr Sax concludes his book, but not without having first delivered another homily to all concerned.37

 It is perfectly clear that the state as it exists today is neither able nor willing to do anything to remedy the housing calamity.
-The state is nothing but the organised collective power of the possessing classes, the landowners and the capitalists, as against the exploited classes, the peasants and the workers.
-What the individual capitalists (and it is here only a question of these because in this matter the landowner, who is concerned, also acts primarily in his capacity as a capitalist) do not want, their state also does not want.
-If therefore the individual capitalists deplore the housing shortage, but can hardly be moved to palliate even superficially its most terrifying consequences, the collective capitalist, the state, will not do much more.
-At most it will see to it that that measure of superficial palliation which has become customary is carried into execution everywhere uniformly.
-And we have seen that this is the case.
+The state is nothing but the organized collective power of the possessing classes, the landowners and the capitalists, as against the exploited classes, the peasants and the workers.
+What the individual capitalists (and it is here only a